 This flexibility, alongside the platform's huge popularity, means there are thousands of free WordPress plugins available on the web.

 That's the good news.
 The bad news is that sorting the wheat from the chaff can be a real challenge.
-So below we've chosen some of the best WordPress plugins to add functionality to your website - and as the icing on the cake, are all available free of charge!
+So below we've chosen some of the best WordPress plugins to add functionality to your website.
+And as the icing on the cake, are all available free of charge!

 As social media has exploded, the need to integrate feeds into your website has increased.
 This is a great example of a really simple integration of the Instagram service.
 Decide whether to import images from a specific user, or based on particular hashtag, and the plugin will do the rest.

 There are loads of different event plugins available for WordPress, but one of the best (and most popular) is The Events Calendar.
-This module extends the Wordpress post types with a new Event class, allowing you to quickly create events and adding functionality such as the ability to render a list, calendar view, search events and integrate maps.
-If you're running a club or society, or designing a Wordpress-powered website for a client that regularly runs events, this plugin will save you a huge amount of time.
+This module extends the WordPress post types with a new Event class, allowing you to quickly create events and adding functionality such as the ability to render a list, calendar view, search events and integrate maps.
+If you're running a club or society, or designing a WordPress-powered website for a client that regularly runs events, this plugin will save you a huge amount of time.

 Based on HTML5, it works across all modern browsers.
-The Lite version is free, and there's also a pro version with extra features.
+The Lite version is free, and there's also a Pro version with extra features.